How all-night Brussels showdown pulled euro back from brink

 A senior EU official who followed the negotiations via transcripts from the meeting room, on the 5th floor of Brussels' Justus Lipsius building, called "Level 60", said the final agreement was a surprise in how far it went.

-"There always looked to be room to move on using the rescue funds more flexibly, but the direct recapitalization of banks wasn't expected to be part of it yet," the official said.
+"There always looked to be room to move on using the rescue funds more flexibly, but the direct recapitalisation of banks wasn't expected to be part of it yet," the official said.

 "That opens the way for a pooling of liabilities and paves the way for a banking resolution fund too," he said.